About

 The new campus, dedicated on Aug.
 18, 1976, received the name Centennial because of the U.S. Bicentennial and Colorado’s Centennial year.
 A couple of years later, the college got a new name, one that reflected the heights of its ambitions.

-Pikes Peak State College was born on March 21, 1978.
+Pikes Peak Community College was born on March 21, 1978.
 As had the city before it, but also not without controversy, the college dropped the possessive apostrophe in Pike’s.
-The name changed again to Pikes Peak State College in 2022, but our mission has remained the same.
+(The name changed again, to Pikes Peak State College, in 2022, and the College’s mission was expanded to include the offering of bachelor’s degree programs).

 At the time the college was growing its downtown presence, the northern part of the county was sprouting suburbs filled with potential PPSC students.
 In 1986, PPSC began to use Rampart High School evenings and weekends as a north campus.
 In 1998, the college built the Rampart Range Campus, due east of the US Air Force Academy.

-Through the following decades, with three major campuses, learning centers in District 49, Fort Carson and Peterson Air Force Base and more, PPCC continued to grow.
+Through the following decades, with three major campuses and learning centers in District 49, Fort Carson, Peterson Space Force Base, and more, PPSC continued to grow.

 This theme of partnership has woven through the fabric of the college from the beginning and continues to this day.
-The Care and Share Food Bank for Southern Colorado has helped PPCC feed food-insecure students.
+The Care and Share Food Bank for Southern Colorado and Canvas Credit Union have helped PPSC feed students who are food insecure.
 United Way is helping students plug into a variety of vital support services.
-The Better Business Bureau of Southern Colorado has joined PPSC on a new Social Innovation program, training business majors how to make money and make a difference at the same time.
+Monument Fire District and Black Forest Fire Rescue Partnered with PPSC to create a joint fire academy.
+The Better Business Bureau of Southern Colorado has joined PPSC on a Social Innovation program, training business majors on how to make money and make a difference at the same time.

 All this started with such a simple concept: create a college to serve the needs of an increasing population while powering the development of a growing city.
 What a smart idea and a clever investment that turned out to be.